Chadster766/McWRT/README.md

 http://sagar.se/svn-1.7-on-wheezy.html

-To build the image run "update.sh", "make dirclean", "make clean" and then "make".
+To build the image run "update.sh" and then "make".
 If successful the image should be in the "bin" directory.

 /**********************************/